johnther3ap3r/Intro-Grid-Simulations-Swift3/P01-Transfering-Code/content.md

 > [action]
 > Go to Page 7 of the Swift Playgrounds course.
 Copy over the contents of function `update` over to the corresponding function in `GameOfLifeSimulation.swift` in the Xcode project.
 >
 > Now run the project!
-Click the "Start" triangle at the top left.
+Tap the "Start" triangle at the top left.

 Does your Glider move as expected?
 If not, go back to your Swift playgrounds and make sure your code is correct.
 When you're done, you can move on to the next step!